 Not that the site is particularly hard to find, rather that it looks nothing like a photogenic one…

-One of the highlights of Tasi Tolu are the resident pair of Rhinopias, the yellow version posed nicely for me as shown below, but there is an assortment of other critters in and amongst the marine growth ranging from Seahorses to Spiny Tiger and Tozeuma Shrimps – check out the full Tasi Tolu image gallery.
+One of the highlights of Tasi Tolu are the resident pair of Rhinopias.
+The yellow version posed nicely for me as shown below… But there is an assortment of other critters in and among the marine growth.
+Which ranges from Seahorses to Spiny Tiger and Tozeuma Shrimps.
+Check out the full Tasi Tolu image gallery.

 Download: X-Ray Tasi Tolu Article